-Information relating to the financial risks the Group faces and how these risks are managed is set out in Note 29 of the Consolidated Financial Statements.
+Information relating to the financial risks the Group faces and how these risks are managed is set out in Note 28 of the Consolidated Financial Statements.

-The Group activities are mainly in Cyprus therefore the Group's performance is impacted by changes in the Cyprus operating or regulatory environment.
+The Group activities are mainly in Cyprus therefore the Group's performance is impacted by changes in the Cyprus operating and/or regulatory and/or political environment.
+Cyprus has in February 2023 conducted Presidential elections, with the policies of the incoming President being largely consistent with those of the previous 10 years.
+The operating and regulatory environment also remain stable.